sascholle/sascholle/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-_Currently working at the Alfred Wegener Insstitute for Polar and Marine Research on fine-tuning foundational LLMs for bias correcting Arctic temperature predictions._
+_Currently working at the Alfred Wegener Institute for Polar and Marine Research on fine-tuning a foundational Transformer model AtmoRep, for bias correcting Arctic temperature predictions._

 _Looking forward to starting my Masters Degree this coming Winter and delving deeper into ML for dynamic system modelling._

+_Worked as a Tutor within the Kietzmnn Lab for Machine Learning for Cognitive Computational Neuroscience for 2 years._

+_Wrote my BSc thesis titled "Deep Learning for fMRI Functional Alignment: Multi-subject autoencoder network for learning a shared latent space for neural activity."_